Javad-Alirezaeyan/trasactional-email/README.md

 <hr />
 <h4> Technical</h4>
-Used techniques are presented in following:
+Used techniques are presented in the following:

 Language:
 <ul>